syncfusion/blazor-docs/src/common/getting-started/server-side-blazor-dotnet-cli.md

     > **Note:** The same theme file can be referred through the CDN version by using [https://cdn.syncfusion.com/blazor/{:version:}/styles/bootstrap4.css](https://cdn.syncfusion.com/blazor/18.4.30/styles/bootstrap4.css).

-## Adding Syncfusion Component And Run the Application
+## Adding Syncfusion Component and Run the Application

 1. Now, add the Syncfusion Blazor components in any web page (razor) in the `~/Pages` folder.
 For example, the calendar component is added in the **~/Pages/Index.razor** page.